leallysmith/ETALHowTo/docs/ThingsB/CensusHomepage.md

 This step is collecting layers needed for the censusing and then compiling them into a web map.

 The first layer is a perennial network layer, this layer can be created in two ways depending on whether you have access to the riverscapes data warehouse and the area you are sampling has a BRAT run.
-One way to get a perennial network is by using the National Hydrography Dataset and using the [Riparian Condition Assessment Toolbox (RCAT)](https://github.com/Riverscapes/RCAT) and the other is a simpler way using QGIS and RAVE.
+One way to get a perennial network is by using the National Hydrography Dataset and the [Riparian Condition Assessment Toolbox (RCAT)](https://github.com/Riverscapes/RCAT) and the other is a simpler way using QGIS and RAVE.

 #### Using NHD and RCAT